 Our lab focuses on brain machine interface (BMI) systems using 100 channel arrays implanted in motor and premotor cortex.
 The goal of this research is to eventually develop clinically viable systems to enable paralyzed individuals to control prosthetic limbs, as well as their own limbs using functional electrical stimulation and assistive exoskeletons.
 We also seek to expand the bandwidth of this neural interface using novel electrodes, circuits, and algorithms.

 Recent Lab news:

-Congratulations to Karlo Malaga for his paper acceptance at JNE, titled “Data-driven model comparing the effects of glial scarring and interface interactions on chronic neural recordings in non-human primates,” October 26, 2015!
+Congratulations to Karlo Malaga for his paper acceptance to JNE, titled “Data-driven model comparing the effects of glial scarring and interface interactions on chronic neural recordings in non-human primates,” October 26, 2015!

-Congratulations to Zach Irwin for his paper acceptance at IEEE TNSRE, titled “Enabling Low-power, Multi-modal Neural Interfaces through a Common, Low-bandwidth Feature Space,” Oct 15, 2015!
+Congratulations to Zach Irwin for his paper acceptance to IEEE TNSRE, titled “Enabling Low-power, Multi-modal Neural Interfaces through a Common, Low-bandwidth Feature Space,” Oct 15, 2015!

 Congratulations to UROP students Michael Kobylarek and Shaun Marshall, who both won best poster presentation ribbons at the Annual Undergraduate Research Spring Symposium, April 22, 2015.
 Karen Schroeder also won the Outstanding Research Mentor Award!